h1-squirtle/Links-Checker/README.md

 # Links-Checker
 Tool which lets you check HTTP status code of links from a file.
+Results will be printed on screen.

 **Syntax:**